Lacrosse in Pennsylvania: 21st century

-Notable Pennsylvania lacrosse programs
+Pennsylvania lacrosse programs

-Today, the national governing body of lacrosse is US Lacrosse.
+The national governing body of lacrosse is US Lacrosse.
 US Lacrosse services the state of Pennsylvania through three local chapters: the Pittsburgh chapter, the Central Pennsylvania Lacrosse chapter and the Philadelphia Lacrosse Association.
 All three maintain the Pennsylvania Lacrosse Hall of Fame, which honors the great players, coaches, officials and promoters who have made significant contributions to the game at the professional, college and high school levels in Pennsylvania.

 College

 Pennsylvania based College Lacrosse programs have combined for 38 national lacrosse titles, in Men's and Women's lacrosse, Divisions I, II and III, as well as pre-NCAA titles.

 The latest National Champion winners among Pennsylvania universities were Cabrini winning the 2019 NCAA Division III men's title, Mercyhurst with the 2011 NCAA Division II men's title and Gettysburg with the 2018 NCAA Division III women's title.

 Lock Haven University reached the women's Division II finals in 2014 and 2015, losing a close match in 2015, 5–4.

-Combined men's and women's stats, through 2019.
+Combined men's and women's teams.